Broccoli – Apple Soup with Cashew or Peanut Butter

 - 2 medium apples, peeled, cored, and diced

-- 2/3 cup natural peanut butter (or any other nut butter
+- 2/3 cup natural cashew or peanut butter

 - 6 heaping cups finely chopped broccoli florets